Constellation Energy Corporation

 Go-to-Market Strategy: Distribution Channels:

-• Digital Platforms: Constellation Navigator is a digital platform offering customized paths and sustainable solutions for customers, including utility bill management, carbon accounting, rebate administration, and sustainability advisory services.
+- Digital Platforms: Utilizes Constellation Navigator to deliver customized paths and sustainable solutions for customers' energy management and environmental goals, including utility bill management, carbon accounting, and energy efficiency audits.

 Competitive Intelligence